BenMeehan/go-smpl/Readme.md

 ## Features

-- Reads a file from a local path and extracts KEY:VALUE pairs.
+- Reads a file from a local path and extracts KEY : VALUE pairs.
-- Retrieves from a URL and extracts KEY:VALUE pairs.
+- Retrieves from a URL and extracts KEY : VALUE pairs.
 - Work with string and array values.
-- Simple syntax to access the KEY:VALUE pairs.
+- Simple syntax to access the KEY : VALUE pairs.

 ### Prerequisites